ardriveapp/ardrive-daemon/README.md

 # Build

 All compiled source files are in `lib/` with the same folder structure than `src/`.
-For building the project you would run
+For building the project, you would run
 ```console
 $ yarn build
 ```

 That will compile both: the daemon service and the client

-# Runninging the daemon
+# Runninging the Daemon

 A service will start in daemon mode by doing